SAP-samples/btp-azure-opensap/Week3/Unit1/README.md

 ---

-2.1.
-Navigate to **Instances and Subscriptions** inside your trial subaccount.
-Find **"SAP Business Application Studio"** within Application Subscriptions and launch it either from launch icon or "..." --> "Go to Application"
+2.1. <a name="newdevspae">Navigate to **Instances and Subscriptions** inside your trial subaccount.
+Find **"SAP Business Application Studio"** within Application Subscriptions and launch it either from launch icon or "..." --> "Go to Application"</a>

 ![Start Business Application Studio](./images/bas_launch.png)